Comparing R C M Technologies (RCMT) and Its Competitors

-R C M Technologies (NASDAQ: RCMT) is one of 23 publicly-traded companies in the “Help supply services” industry, but how does it compare to its peers?
-We will compare R C M Technologies to similar businesses based on the strength of its profitability, risk, dividends, institutional ownership, earnings, valuation and analyst recommendations.
+R C M Technologies (NASDAQ: RCMT) is one of 23 publicly-traded companies in the “Help supply services” industry, but how does it contrast to its competitors?
+We will compare R C M Technologies to similar businesses based on the strength of its analyst recommendations, institutional ownership, earnings, profitability, valuation, risk and dividends.

-This table compares R C M Technologies and its peers top-line revenue, earnings per share (EPS) and valuation.
+This table compares R C M Technologies and its competitors top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue